-Denise L. White, PhD, is Assistant Professor and Director of Quality and Transformation Analytics at the James M. Anderson Center for Health Systems Excellence at Cincinnati Children’s Hospital Medical Center.
+Denise L. White, PhD, Assistant Professor, Cincinnati Children’s Hospital Medical Center.
 In this role, she oversees staff members supporting hospital-wide improvement efforts by providing managerial support and coaching on the application of data analytics.
 Dr. White also partners with hospital staff and analytic experts to promote and publish research on the application of improvement methodologies, operations management, and data analytics.
 Previously, she served as Senior Decision Support Analyst of Quality and Transformation Analytics at the Anderson Center.
 She is also Adjunct Professor at Lindner College of Business at the University of Cincinnati.
 Dr. White has won numerous awards and has published and presented widely.

 Disclaimer: Consistent with the IHI’s policy, faculty for this program are expected to disclose at the beginning of their presentation(s) any economic or other personal interests that create, or may be perceived as creating, a conflict related to the material discussed.
 The intent of this disclosure is not to prevent a speaker with a significant financial or other relationship from making a presentation, but rather to provide listeners with information on which they can make their own judgments.